jproven/algorave-tidal-haskell-guide/00_installation_guide/notes.md

 > 💡 The path will look something like this, but replace `X` with your username and adjust the GHC and tidal versions accordingly.

-> 💡 Replace `<version>` with the actual version number of the extension you have installed.

 ✅ **Verify that GHCi is working**
 Tidal runs inside **GHCi** (the Haskell interpreter), so VS Code needs to be able to find it.